Become a Geriatric Counselor – Education & Licensure

 Specific prerequisites for licensure as a geriatric counselor (and as a counselor in general) vary from state to state.
 The prospective geriatric counseling student should check with the requirements of the state in which they live or in which they wish to practice to be sure they are choosing a degree track that will meet their needs.

 Most states require completion of a master’s degree consisting of at least 60 credits.
-The organization CACREP, or the Council for Accreditation of Counseling & Related Educational Programs, accredits master’s and doctoral degree programs in counseling and its specialties in the United States and throughout the world.
+The organization CACREP, or the Council for Accreditation of Counseling & Related Educational Programs, accredits master’s and doctoral degree programs in counseling and its specialties in the United States and worldwide.
 CACREP certifies all counseling specialties, including rehabilitation counseling, school counseling, clinical mental health counseling, marriage and family counseling, and addiction counseling.

 CACREP approves addiction counseling programs that require students to take a minimum of 60 semester-credit-hours (or 90 quarter-credit-hours) of coursework.
 CACREP accreditation is important because it asserts that the program meets a broad range of requirements designed to give the students the highest-quality educational experience.
 It evaluates a school on its overall learning environment, the level of education of core faculty, and the resources available to the students.